Goodka7/MultiCloud-AI/README.md

 ---

->**NOTE:** The next few steps are a quick way to create a backup and clear the folders out so we can move forward, in the real-world we would do this much differently.
+>**NOTE:** The next few steps are a quick way to create a backup and clear the folders out to move forward, in the real-world I would do this much differently.

 ---